ChloeL-E/msp2/README.md

         7. As a first time visitor, I want to easily be able to restart a game after i've finished.
         8. As a first time visitor, I want to be able to navigate easily around the site without using the back arrow in the browser.
         9. As a first time visitor,

-    -   #### Returning User Goals

-        1. As a returning site user, I want to be able to beat my previous score.

     -   #### Parent/Guardian